We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People looking for CBD products should only purchase from brands that use third-party testing.

-People should start using CBD products at the lowest possible dose and increase the dose gradually until they reach their desired effects.
+People need to start using CBD products at the lowest possible dose and gradually increase them until they reach their desired effects.

-Gummies may be a better option for beginners as they offer an easy way to track how much CBD a person ingests.
+Gummies may be a better option for beginners as they can easily track how much CBD a person ingests.

 Drug tests screen for THC.
-While CBD can only contain up to 0.3% THC, it is possible that drug tests will return a positive result.
+While CBD can only contain up to 0.3% THC, drug tests may return a positive result.

 Many CBD or CBD-infused products are currently available for people to try.
 CBD may have several potential benefits, such as relieving pain and anxiety.

-With so many products available, it is important for people to choose safe, high-quality products.
+With so many products available, people need to choose safe, high quality products.
 Therefore, it is essential to select products that have undergone third-party testing.